greencloudcomputing/docs/docs/guide/cli/run a function in the cloud.md

 👷 Validating inputs...
 🔖 ID → 6408a30b1815ce1e1d87731a
 📻 Waiting for task to output...
-🧾 200 → Hello from Green Cloud!
+🧾 200 → Hello from GreenCloud!
 $ █
 ```